St Neots Masterplan

 St Neots Masterplan is a project created by the mayor of the Cambridgeshire and Peterborough Combined Authority that sees £5.8 million investment in St Neots.

 There are eleven market towns in the Combined Authority which are currently home to around 190,000 people and are expected to grow significantly to over 250,000 by 2036.
 The masterplan is a project that ensures that these market towns are all interconnected in an overall plan that supports the region’s future prosperity.

 St Neots was picked as the first market town to be tackled by the project as is at an infrastructure crossroads between Peterborough and London, as well as the proposed economic development corridor between Cambridge and Oxford.
 The town has a strong manufacturing sector, outstanding natural features with the river and green spaces that run through the heart of a historic market town, making it an attractive place to live.

-Neotist co-founder, Richard Slade was asked to visual some of the key projects for the steering group to help them start discussions about these projects in more detail.
-The keys areas are — the town square, maltings and cycle and pedestrian bridge.
+Neotist co-founder, Richard Slade was asked to visualise some of the key projects for the steering group to help them start discussions about these projects in more detail.
+The key areas are — the town square, maltings and cycle and pedestrian bridge.

 Keep an eye on developments on the St Neots Masterplan website.